Welwyn Hatfield (constituency): History

-The seat was created for the February 1974 general election following the second periodic review of Westminster constituencies, as Welwyn and Hatfield.
-It was formed from parts of the abolished constituency of Hertford.
+Prior to 1950, most of Welwyn Hatfield was in the St Albans constituency, though the town of Welwyn was in the Hitchin constituency.
+For the five years between 1950 and 1955, Welwyn Garden City remained in the St Albans constituency, whilst Hatfield was placed in the now abolished Barnet constituency.
+Then in 1955, Both Welwyn Garden City and Hatfield were moved to the also now abolished Hertford constituency.
+The Welwyn Hatfield seat was created for the February 1974 United Kingdom general election following the second periodic review of Westminster constituencies, as Welwyn and Hatfield.
 For the 1983 general election, the constituency was renamed in line with the recently created District of Welwyn Hatfield.

 Political history

-Despite its short history, the seat has seen two parties serve it, with three Labour periods of representation, during the longer part of the Labour government of 1974 to 1979, the first two terms of the Blair ministry and the first Starmer ministry.
+Despite its short history, the seat has seen two parties serve it, with three Labour periods of representation, during the longer part of the Labour government of 1974 to 1979, the first two terms of the Blair ministry and the Starmer ministry.
 Other than this the seat has elected a Conservative as its MP.

 The 2005 majority more than tripled on the second election of Grant Shapps, in 2010, from a historically breakable (in the constituency) majority of 5,946 votes to the 26th largest Conservative share of the vote, which on standard uniform swing seen in elections since 1931 represented a safe seat, but a 5% swing to Labour in 2017 meant that the seat was somewhat marginal again, needing a 7.1% swing to become Labour.
 In the 2024 election, a swing of 14.3% led to the election of Labour's Andrew Lewin with a majority of 3,799.